michaeltroy/elm-playground/README.md

-# Tiny Build Elm
+# Elm PLayground

-Tired of dealing with a front-end mess for prototyping?
-Tiny Build (Elm) aims to solve that problem.

-Say hello to Tiny Build (Elm):
+This is a little playground for Elm learning.

 ## Run the scripts